-Jesus stated that he came to “preach the gospel to the poor” – not to start an insurrection among the poor, or even to given them all a tax-free bag of denarii.
+Jesus stated that he came to “preach the gospel to the poor” – not to start an insurrection among them, or even to give everyone a tax-free bag of denarii.
 He proclaimed forgiveness of sins to the paralytic, and healed him only to prove his authority to do so.
 Among the multitudes languishing besides the pool of Bethesda in John 5, he healed only one man.
-In the first chapter of Mark, Jesus decided to go somewhere else to preach even though desperately sick and hurting people were looking for Him.
+In the first chapter of Mark Jesus decided to go somewhere else to preach, even though desperately sick and hurting people were looking for Him.

-Jesus places a clear priority on the proclamation of the forgiveness of sins because sin, not our health, is our primary problem.
+In these and other instances, we see that Jesus Him places a clear priority on the proclamation of the forgiveness of sins because sin, not physical sickness, is our primary problem.

 An Under-Realized Awareness of the Real Problem

-Throughout the entire seminar I kept listening for any clear reference to sin, but there wasn’t any.
-While there was talk of Jesus becoming a curse, it was primarily in terms of Him taking on our physical illnesses, not our treason.
-As if the main reason Jesus left the glory of paradise, submitted himself to the insufferable demands of selfish people, and finally endured the agony of the cross is so that we wouldn’t be sick.
+Throughout the entire seminar I kept listening for any clear reference to sin – but it never came.
+When there was discussion of Jesus becoming a curse, it was primarily in terms of Him taking on our physical illnesses, not our treason – as if the main reason Jesus left the glory of paradise, submitted himself to the insufferable demands of selfish people, and finally endured the agony of the cross is so that we wouldn’t be sick.

-In case we’re hazy on this, let Paul remind us why Jesus came: “Christ came to save sinners, of whom I am chief.”
+In case we’re hazy on this, let Paul remind us of the true reason Jesus came: “Christ came to save sinners, of whom I am chief.”
 Jesus’ ministry goals were not to initiate pain-free lives for His disciples, but to make atonement for their sins.